openaddresses/submit-service/README.md

 ### `/download`

-The `/download` endpoint returns the processed data for a source in either CSV or GeoJSON format.
-The format can be specified using the `format` parameter.
-The supported values are `csv` (the default) and `geojson`.
-The endpoint uses the [OpenAddresses results metadata file](https://results.openaddresses.io/state.txt) as a reference to find the requested source.
+The `/download` endpoint returns the URL for latest run of a source.
+The [OpenAddresses results metadata file](https://results.openaddresses.io/state.txt) as a reference to find the requested source.

 #### Error Conditions

 `/download` endpoint supports the following error conditions:

 - HTTP status 400 with a message is returned in the following scenarios:
-  - the `format` parameter not either either blank, `csv`, or `geojson`
   - the specified source does not exist in the OpenAddresses result metadata file
 - HTTP status 500 with a message is returned in the following scenarios:
   - the OpenAddresses results metadata file cannot be found
-  - the processed data cannot be parsed as CSV
   - the processed data is not a .zip file

 ## Supported Types